dranidis/dranidis.github.io/content/posts/gatling-SocketIO.md

             .wsAutoReplySocketIo4();
 ```

-Hopefully, this article will save some time from some of you.
+Hopefully, this article will save some time for some of you.

 ## Some useful links